At Stift Lilienfeld hiking on the Muckenkogel

 - The waterfall path goes from the mountain station to the Klosteralpe and the Lilienfelder Hütte.
 From there you then follow forest paths to the small and large waterfalls.
 The path finally ends at the valley station of the chairlift.
 Duration: approx. 2 hours

-- Auf dem Waterfall climbing you start at the valley station of the Lilienfeld chairlift.
-You follow the blue path marking.
-Walking time: 1,5 hours; Route length: approx. 1,5 km; The path finally ends at the Lilienfelderhütte.
+- On the waterfall trail you start at the valley station of the Lilienfeld chairlift.
+You follow the blue trail markings.
+Walking time: 1,5 hours; distance: approx. 1,5 km; the trail ends at the Lilienfelderhütte.

-- The Jägersteig starts at the Lindenbrunntalbrücke and goes to Freiland train station.
+- The Jägersteig begins at the Lindenbrunntal bridge and goes to the Freiland train station.
 Walking time: 3 hours.
 From there you can also follow the Mathias Zdarsky circular hiking trail.
-Walking time varies individually.
-Trail marking: yellow; Route length: approx. 1,4 km
+Walking time varies from person to person.
+Trail marking: yellow; route length: approx. 1,4 km

-- The Father Exinger way starts at the crossing Friedhofsgasse / Höhenstraße.
-He goes into the silent valley.
-Trail marking: yellow.
+- The Pater Exinger Trail, on the other hand, begins at the Friedhofsgasse/Höhenstraße intersection.
+It leads into the Stille Tal.
+Trail markings: yellow.
 Walking time: 40-50 minutes.
 Distance: approx. 2 km

-- The Mathias Zdarsky circular route begins and ends at the Lilienfeld district home museum.
+- The Mathias Zdarsky circular hiking trail begins and ends at the Lilienfeld District Museum.
 Trail marking: red.
 Walking time: 11 hours.
-Route length: 15 km
+Distance: 15 km

 Travel Arrangements